awslabs/aws-well-architected-labs/content/Well-ArchitectedTool/200_Labs/200_Integration_with_AWS_Compute_Optimizer_and_AWS_Trusted_Advisor/4_perform_review.md

 ![Section4 WAFR](/watool/200_Integration_with_AWS_Compute_Optimizer_and_AWS_Trusted_Advisor/Images/section4/WAFR.png)

 2. Choose **Cost Optimization** pillar and click question **COST 6.
 How do you meet cost targets when you select resource type, size and number?**
 For **COST 6** question, the following best practices are what a reviewer is going to validate with customers.
-Now you assume that you are a reviewer and may create your own question to evaluate if customers have impletemented them.
+Now you assume that you are a reviewer and may create your own question to evaluate if customers have implemented them.
-* Perform cost modeling
+* Perform cost modelling
 * Select resource type, size, and number based on data
 * Select resource type, size, and number automatically based on metrics